ashish1sasmal/Track-me-if-you-can/README.md

 # Track-me-if-you-can
-#### Track me if you can is a very power object tracker, just at a mouse click!
+#### Track me if you can is a very powerfull object tracker, just at a mouse click!
 <h3><b>This python script supports this following object tracking algorithms : </b></h3>
 <ol>
  <li><b>BOOSTING Tracker</b></li>